n4demo/learn-to-containerise/docker-apps/linux/python-standard/readme.md

 9. From the keyboard to shut down the container (from first terminal): CTL C

 10. login to DockerHub

-docker login --username node4demo -p my-password
+*docker login --username node4demo -p my-password*

 11. push the image to DockerHub - make sure you have built this image with the tag specified below

-docker push node4demo/python-standard:v1.0.0
+*docker push node4demo/python-standard:v1.0.0*

-docker push node4demo/python-standard:latest
+*docker push node4demo/python-standard:latest*

-# CONGRATULATIONS - you now know how to containerise a simple Python web app application.
+12. (Optional) Edit the python file so that the python web app is listening on port 5500 and the container can expose this port.
+Hint edit the app.py file.
+Now try and re-run the app so that in you browser it work at http://localhost:5501

+### Congratulations.. now let's containerise our first MS ASP.NET Core python web application.

+18. In VS Code: File..Open Folder ..docker-apps\linux\asp-net-core